jamesrgregg/1947-explore/README.md

  - Additional investigation required to understand full service offering by the Linux Foundation
  - Assumes integration via Jenkins Plugin is included in the service offering

-For Hanoi scope of work, **_Slow_Run_** (without FOSSology) should be possible to complete by November timeframe with continued explore of achieving integration with Nexus IQ if community agrees and Linux Foundation offering is deemed stable following deeper dive.
+For Hanoi scope of work, **_Jog_** should be possible to complete by November timeframe.
+As a stretch goal, proposal is to continue explore of achieving integration with Nexus IQ if community agrees and Linux Foundation offering is deemed stable following deeper dive.

 ## References